tahsin4466/BruinBites/README.md

 For a quick installation of the project and it's dependencies, you can run the `setup.sh` script in the root `BruinBites` directory.
 After that, run `startup.sh` to build the React files and start the Flask server.

+NOTE: The AWS backend for this project is no longer operational, so the site will not function properly.
+This project is up for showcase and archival purposes.

 ## Manual Installation and Startup
 If for any reason the quick installation script does not work, you can perform the installation manually.